$0 Manitoba Foster Care Quick-Start Checklist

 In addition to PRIDE, Manitoba requires all licensed foster parents to hold a current Emergency First Aid and CPR certification.
 Accepted providers are:

 This certification must be kept valid throughout the duration of your license.
-When it expires, you renew it — typically a half-day course.
+When it expires, renew it through an accepted provider.
 If your certification lapses between your application and your license approval, you'll need to update it before placement.

 What Happens If You Miss a Session?